 • Trekking poles

-During the Salkantay Inca Trail Tour, the porters will carry up to 7 kg of your belongings.
+During the Salkantay Inca Trail Tour, the porters will carry up to 7 kg of your belongings, including your duffle bag.
 This must include your sleeping bag and air mattress that you can bring your own or rent from TreXperience.

 • 6 T-shirts (long sleeve – Wicking t-shirts preferably)